lukereding/book_notes/guides_for/managing.md

   - If your manager is too busy to talk about performance / your goals: you have to tell them it's a priority and make time for it
   - If your manager is telling you _how_ to do everything: tell them you want to define your role more by the outcomes and less by the process.
 Ask what outcomes you should use to measure success
   - If your manager praises you inappropriately: suggest alternatives to him or her

+## antipatterns

+- Micromanaging
+- Not having enough time to think / brainstorm / read / "you never get anything done around here between 9 and 5"
+- The 'Spanish theory' of productivity, aka, just drive people to work harder.
+Contrast with the 'English theory', where you use tech to make your job easier and create value without burnout